-So how do you maintain the highest tax deduction—the $500,000—when you’re selling your house during a divorce?
+So how do you maintain the highest tax deduction ($500,000) when you’re selling your house during a divorce?

 Situation 1: The couple stays officially married throughout the end of the year in which the home is sold.

-Say you filed your taxes in April 2018.
-That return covers all of your tax liabilities for the prior year—in this case, 2017.
+Say you filed your taxes in April 2023.
+That return covers all of your tax liabilities for the prior year — in this case, 2022.

-So if you sold your home in 2017, and also stayed legally married to your spouse throughout the entire calendar year through December 31, 2017, you can still claim the $500,000 capital gains tax exemption on your 2018 tax return.
-That’s true even if your divorce finalized in, say, February 2018, before the return is filed.
+So if you sold your home in 2022, and also stayed legally married to your spouse throughout the entire calendar year through December 31, 2022, you can still claim the $500,000 capital gains tax exemption on your 2022 tax return.
+That’s true even if your divorce finalized in, say, February 2023, before the return for that year is filed.

-If you were legally married in the same year that you sold your house, that’s all that matters in the eyes of Uncle Sam.
+If you were legally married at the end of the year that you sold your house, that’s all that matters in the eyes of Uncle Sam.

 In that case, divorcing couples can then claim $500,000 worth of tax-free gains in a couple of ways: